Darxo/Hardened/README.md

 - **Disarm** can no longer be used on enemies which are immune to disarm
 - **Fortified Mind** and **Colossus** on all NPCs are now replaced with an equivalent amount of stats
 - **Night Effect**, **Double Grip** and **Pattern Recognition** no longer display a Mini-Icon
-- All Skills from the **Lorekeeper** now have skill descriptions
+- Add skill descriptions for all skills from the **Lorekeeper**
 - Corpses will now display the round, in which they were created
 - The automatic camera level calculation is improved
+- Add Setting (on) to prevent combat logs, which are the result of the same skill execution, from producing empty newlines
-- Add new Setting for preventing tile/enemy tooltips from being generated while it is not your turn
+- Add Setting (on) for preventing tile/enemy tooltips from being generated while it is not your turn
 - **Armored Wiederganger** now display their complete name during battle, instead of just **Wiederganger**
-- Add Setting for making the hotkeys for **Wait** fire continuously, instead of only when released
+- Add Setting (off) for making the hotkeys for **Wait** fire continuously, instead of only when released
 - Reduce the Attack sfx volume of Wardogs and Warhounds by 20%

 ### World